mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 *But only because you left Lawrence behind*.

-Thoughts materialize like poltergeists, pesky and unwanted. *You left Eva beh**ind, Kayden behind, Braelin, Miranda, Ms. Anderlik behind.* But in the haze of this quiet afternoon, the safety of this faded parking lot, another realization cuts through louder than the last: *Lawrence saved me because I saved him*.
+Thoughts materialize like poltergeists, pesky and unwanted. *You left Eva behind, Kayden behind, Braelin, Miranda, Ms. Anderlik behind.* But in the haze of this quiet afternoon, the safety of this faded parking lot, another realization cuts through louder than the last: *Lawrence saved me because I saved him*.

 “Quiet afternoon,” I whisper, wiping my eyes, placing a hand on one of the white squad cars. *Why hasn’t anyone come to collect me, to wrap a blanket around me?*